freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/relatistic-plastics/index.md

 ## Alternative Workflow with Houdini

 If you're familiar with Houdini, you might be interested in replacing Blender with Houdini.
-The problem with Blender is that it's a destructive workflow, i.e. if you have to change the outlines from which the mesh is generated from, you'll need to redo steps two and three.
+The problem with Blender is that it's a destructive workflow, i.e., if you have to change the outlines from which the mesh is generated from, you'll need to redo steps two and three.

 Houdini however is completely non-destructive, so here's a workflow that allows you to quickly regenerate meshes in case you need make changes when placing them on the playfield.